AmaxTech/safevault-bypass/README.md

 Step 4 --> Just wrench your Safevault you forgot the password to, and you can instantly access it without a password :)
 Step 5 --> Enjoy!

-### Android
-For Android, download AmaxTech.apk, and launch :)
-And works the same as with PC

 Works in Growtopia V4.50
 Incase of any issues, email AmaxGTtech@gmail.com